hujhax/austin-improv-wiki/3, 2, 1, Kill!.md

 3, 2, 1, Kill! was a video improv show.
 They had two camera crews and a stage crew.
 They would film scenes outside of their venue, rush the footage back, and play it back on a projector.

 ## History
-The troupe debuted on 7/1/06.
+The troupe debuted at [[ColdTowne Theater]] on 7/1/06.

+It had a run of shows at the Alamo Drafthouse in April 2008.

 ## Media
 ### Photos